 Scholarly Commons Citation

 Wolfman, Brian and King, Anne, "Mutual Pharmaceutical Co. v.
 Bartlett and Its Implications" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1297.
+1297.